mtojek/package-registry/dev/import-beats/README.md

 ##### Images

-The script supports two kinds of images - icons and screenshots.
-Even though they're stored in different media formats, they analyzed to prepare a metadata information (title, size, media type).
+The script supports two kinds of images - **icons** and **screenshots**.
+Even though they're stored in different media formats, they analyzed to prepare a metadata information (title, size and media type).

 ###### Icons